John C. Peckham, Why We Pray: Understanding Prayer in the Context of Cosmic Conflict

-Praying Like The Pagans – Matthew 6:5-8
+The Lord’s Prayer: Praying Like The Pagans – Matthew 6:5-8

-This first kind of prayer common Jesus addresses is the long, flowery public prayer which draws attention to the person praying.
+This first kind of prayer Jesus addresses is the long, flowery public prayer, which draws attention to the person praying.
 For many people, Jewish and Greco-Roman prayers were ritualized.
 While it is impossible to know the exact wording in the first century, there are some remarkable parallels between these prayers and the prayer of Jesus in Matthew 6.
-Roman public prayers were read exactly as they were written, “if one syllable or one ritual gesture was performed incorrectly, the prayer might well be invalid” (Stambaugh and Balch, cited in Keener, Matthew, 213).
+Roman public prayers were read precisely as they were written, “if one syllable or one ritual gesture was performed incorrectly, the prayer might well be invalid” (Stambaugh and Balch, cited in Keener, Matthew, 213).

 Benediction 6 Forgive us, our Father, for we have sinned against You.
 Blot out and remove our transgressions from before Your sight, for Your mercies are manifold.
 You are praised, O Lord, who abundantly pardons.